kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/postgresrole.md

   maxTTL: "1h"
 ```

-### spec.revocationStatements
+#### spec.revocationStatements

-`spec.revocationStatements` is an `optional` field that specifies a list of  database statement to be executed
- to revoke a user.
+`spec.revocationStatements` is an `optional` field that specifies a list of database statements to be executed to revoke a user.
 The `{{name}}` value will be substituted.
 If not provided defaults to a generic drop user statement.

-### spec.rollbackStatements
+#### spec.rollbackStatements

-`spec.rollbackStatements` is an `optional` field that specifies a list of  database statement to be executed
+`spec.rollbackStatements` is an `optional` field that specifies a list of database statements to be executed
 rollback a create operation in the event of an error.
 Not every plugin type will support this functionality.

-### spec.renewStatements
+#### spec.renewStatements

-`spec.renewStatements` is an `optional` field that specifies a list of database statement to be executed
- to renew a user.
+`spec.renewStatements` is an `optional` field that specifies a list of database statements to be executed to renew a user.
 Not every plugin type will support this functionality.

-## PostgresRole Status
+### PostgresRole Status

 `status` shows the status of the PostgresRole.
 It is managed by the KubeVault operator.
-It contains following fields:
+It contains the following fields:

 - `observedGeneration`: Specifies the most recent generation observed for this resource.
 It corresponds to the resource's generation,
     which is updated on mutation by the API Server.

-- `phase` : Indicates whether the role successfully applied to Vault or not or in progress or failed
+- `phase`: Indicates whether the role successfully applied to Vault or not or in progress or failed

 - `conditions` : Represent observations of a PostgresRole.